kube-vip/website/content/docs/troubleshooting/services.md

   loadBalancerIP: 192.168.0.220
 ```

-The above example shows that the `spec.loadBalancerIP` was populated with an IP from the cloud controller, this means that the problem is with the `kube-vip` pods themselves.
+The above example shows that the `annotations[kube-vip.io/loadbalancerIPs]` was populated with an IP from the cloud controller, this means that the problem is with the `kube-vip` pods themselves.

+Since k8s 1.24, loadbalancerIP field [is deprecated](https://github.com/kubernetes/kubernetes/pull/107235).
+It's recommended to use the annotations instead of command line or `service.spec.loadBalancerIP` to specify the ip.

 ### Examining the `kube-vip` pods